-A student absent from school, upon his or her return, must provide a written note to the school that explains the absence.
+A student who has been absent from school, upon his or her return, must provide a written note to the school explaining the reason for the absence.
 The note must either be signed by a parent, guardian, or the student if the student is over the age of 17 or emancipated.